SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

           func draw() -> String { return content.draw().uppercased() }
       }

+The ``Drawable`` protocol defines the requirement for something that can be drawn, like a line or shape:
-The ``Drawable`` protocol defines what it means to be a drawable type, that the type must implement a ``draw()`` method.
+The type must implement a ``draw()`` method.
 The ``Line`` structure represents a single line of ASCII art, and it serves the top-level container for most drawings.
-To draw a ``Line``, it draws each thing on that line, and then concatenates all of their strings into a single string.
+To draw a ``Line``,
+the structure calls ``draw()`` on each of the line's components, and then concatenates the resulting strings into a single string.
-The ``Text`` structure wraps a string, to make it part of a drawing.
+The ``Text`` structure wraps a string to make it part of a drawing.
-The ``AllCaps`` structure wraps and modifies another drawing, converting any text in the drawing to upper case.
+The ``AllCaps`` structure wraps and modifies another drawing, converting any text in the drawing to uppercase.

-It's possible to make a simple drawing with these types by calling their initializers directly:
+It's possible to make a drawing with these types by calling their initializers directly:

 .. testcode:: result-builder